 Because the dryer sheets soften fabrics by coating them in fabric softener, skip the dryer sheets when drying towels or microfiber cloths.

 The coating can give towels a slippery, greasy finish which means they won’t dry as well as they should.
-Obviously, this is not ideal since a towel’s primary purpose is to absorb moisture.
+This is not ideal since a towel’s primary purpose is to absorb moisture.

 Similar to the way they counteract a towel’s absorbency, dryer sheets can adversely affect athletic clothing.